 Dating a doctor is a huge motivator for me.
-I mean, seriously, it’s hard for me to complain about my job when Richard is working 100 hour work weeks and dealing with life-or-death emergencies.
+I mean, seriously, it’s hard for me to complain about my job when my boyfriend is working 100 hour work weeks and dealing with life-or-death emergencies.
 It helps put my small, first world problems into perspective.

 Doctors are, for the most part, extremely responsible and determined.
 How else could you go through 8 years of schooling and 3 years of residency without losing your mind?
 On top of their day job, they also have to read volumes upon volumes of medical journals to keep up with their profession.
 They’re always striving to become more educated and thus, better doctors.

-When I see Richard hard at work, it also inspires me to improve and challenge myself in my own way.
+When I see my boyfriend hard at work, it also inspires me to improve and challenge myself in my own way.
 He’s always encouraging me to go to the gym, to pursue my writing, to work on this blog, and to reach for my dreams.

 Doctors are resolute.
 They are decisive.
 They are steadfast.

-They make great mentors, with Richard being my #1 supporter.
+They make great mentors, with my boyfriend being my #1 supporter.